-The CFRC is a research feedmill owned by the University of Saskatchewan, located in the city of North Battleford, Saskatchewan.
 The CFRC is a Canadian Foundation for Innovation funded research facility to research, develop and commercialize new and better high-value animal feeds from low-value crops and co-products from bioprocessing and biofuels industries.
 This world-class facility offers a broad range of research scale capability, from laboratory to pilot plant to larger industrial-scale research -a major advantage in attracting commercialization activities and engaging industry.

 Construction of the facility started in September 2012 and opened October 24, 2014.